-Conversion of uranium ore concentrates to $UO_3$ can be performed by first dissolving the ore in nitric acid and extracting purified uranyl nitrate using a solvent such as tributyl phosphate.
-Next, the uranyl nitrate is converted to $UO_3$ either by concentration and denitration or by neutralization with gaseous ammonia to produce ammounium diuranate with subsequent filtering, drying, and calcining.
+Conversion of uranium ore concentrates to UO_3 can be performed by first dissolving the ore in nitric acid and extracting purified uranyl nitrate $(UO_2(NO_3)2)$ using a solvent such as tributyl phosphate (TBP).
+Next, the uranyl nitrate is converted to UO_3 either by concentration and denitration or by neutralisation with gaseous NH3 to produce ammonium diuranate with subsequent filtering, drying, and calcining.